The Down Lo

 While most of the accommodations at Treebones Resort (Big Sur, California) are yurts and other sustainably designed structures, their Human Nest is a hand-woven work of art overlooking the ocean.
 You’re provided a futon, but other than that it’s BYO sleeping bag and pillow.
 Also worth noting is you’re exposed to the elements so bring a tent in case of inclement weather (and be aware that critters may join you as it does look like their home).

-A Burning Man Clubhouse
+Sleep in a Burning Man Clubhouse

 The Morris Burner Hostel (Reno, Nevada) is a membership-based hostel you can stay at year-round that subscribes to the 10 principles of Burning Man.
 Artsy rooms are themed every which way from G to R-rated including the Cuban Coffee Parlor to the Sparkle Pony Room, Booby Bar, and everything in between.
 Fully encouraging creativity, you can apply to help paint the space, attend an art meetup, hang out in the steampunk saloon, or simply play dress up (nothing’s off limits here).
 Wooden horse races through the halls, onesie dance parties, juggling, and hula hoops are not uncommon sights so let your freak flag fly and embrace the weird.